8 Myths About Producing Compost

 general the higher the cost the lower the quality and greatly

 7) Fast composting produces the same quality compost as long time frames. - MYTH.
 Depending on feedstocks used, the breakdown of many harmful chemicals is a function of time.
-For example compost made from grass cuttings will contain herbicides and pesticides which require at least 12 months to breakdown in an active compost pile.
+For example compost made from grass cuttings may contain herbicides and pesticides which require at least 12 months to breakdown in an active compost pile.
 If fast composting technology is used the compost can result in plant growth problems.
-Ecological Urban Horticulture, Autumn 1994
+Ecological Urban Horticulture, Autumn 1994.
+See Paper Killer Compost

 8) Cheap Compost Is Good Compost - MYTH.
-In the United States good compost often sells for $50 or more per cubic yard since the benefits obtained make it very economical.
+In the United States good compost often sells for $60 or more per cubic yard since the benefits obtained make it very economical.
 Vermi-compost made from bio-solids is reported to be selling for $75 per cubic yard in parts of California.
 Some vermi-composts are now selling for over $1,000 per cubic yard for use as a biostimulant.
-A recent report by TCEQ indicated that the average price of compost in South Texas was $35 per cubic yard.
-Some vendors will cut their compost with bark dust, sand or soil, peatmoss, foundry slag, etc. to make it go further and reduce the selling price to make it appear a better buy.
+A recent report by the US Composting Council indicated that the average price of compost in Texas was $45 per cubic yard.
+Texas does not have labeling laws hence some vendors will cut their compost with bark dust, sand or soil, peatmoss, foundry slag, etc. to make it go further and reduce the selling price to make it appear a better buy.
 This cutting or dilution process reduces the value of the compost (less humus and nutrients per cubic yard) and may increase hauling costs since sand and soil is a lot heavier than humus.
 The addition of bark, sand, etc. can also introduce pathogens and weed seeds reducing the value even further.
 Others operators physically or chemically burn (char) their compost using industrial wastes to make the material turn black quickly hence it is unstable when applied and often toxic to plants.